How a leader interacts with team members in the workplace impacts performance, which can be the difference between success and failure.

-Clarify goals and expectations: To effectively practice this coaching style, leaders must communicate their expectations and goals to their team members.
+Clarify Goals and Expectations: To effectively practice this coaching style, leaders must communicate their expectations and goals to their team members.

 They should set SMART goals and provide a feedback mechanism on progress.

 Invest in Training: Coaching leaders must invest in training to build their coaching skills.
-This eventually pays in the long term.
+This eventually pays off in the long term.
 They should attend workshops and training sessions that teach coaching techniques and strategies.

-Foster trust: Trust is essential in a coaching style of leadership.
+Foster Trust: Trust is essential in a coaching style of leadership.
 Leaders must learn to build trust with their team members to set the foundation for future engagement.

 Some ways of fostering trust in your team include practicing transparency, showing genuine concern, offering constructive feedback, and showing interest in the professional growth of team members.